writethedocs/www/docs/conf/na/2016/news/schedule-welcome-wagon-events.md

 [API docs workshop][APIdocs] on Sunday.
 If you're interested in APIs and documentation, this is a great option for your Sunday as well.
+Space is limited for that event as well, so please RSVP if you are interested in attending.

 We encourage everyone to drop by on Sunday evening for our conference reception.
 You'll have a chance to get acquainted with each other over some drinks and